onap/archived-cli/docs/developer_guide.rst

 CLI developer guide
 ===================

-Develop ONAP CLI using plug-ins or YAML.
+Develop OCLIP using plug-ins or YAML.

 As a Plug-in
 -------------